Manila: Bayawak Captured in Quezon City

-Last May 2012, Manila particularly Quezon City was cast with un-ending rains the whole week.
+Last May 2012, Manila, particularly Quezon City was hit with un-ending rains the whole week.
 We saw an almost 3.5 feet (from head to tail measurement) bayawak roaming around our back window and eventually walk-in an opening inside the kitchen area, oh my, due to excitement I ran upstairs to get my mobile camera to capture the slimy lizard.
 The back area of the house is located at the stud farm of the Zuzuaregue’s and if I’m right by Don Mariano’s.
-And the reason why that bayawak chooses to enter our house, we have african love birds breeds in the area where he was terribly attracted at. 🙂
+And the reason why that bayawak chooses to enter our house, we have african love birds breeds in the area where he was terribly attracted.

 The monitor lizard was captured alive by the security guards of the village, I posted an image in Facebook and most animal-concerned citizens would recommend donating either to Department of Environment and Natural Resources (DENR), Bureau of Fisheries and Aquatic Resources (BFAR) or Protected Areas and Wildlife Bureau (PAWB).
-I empathize with their logic of where to bring wild form of animals in cases like this.
+I empathize with their logic of where to bring wild forms of animals in cases like this.
 We caught the bayawak around 9:00 pm already, it’s been in the house playing hide and seek for 8 hours.
-To make things short, the people who were able to capture the bayawak brought it with them, we believed they must have been cooked and eaten it, they say it’s a good delicacy and food medicine.
+To make things short, the people who were able to capture the bayawak brought it with them, we believe they must have been cooked and eaten .
+They say it’s a good delicacy and food medicine.

-Our ALBs (African LoveBirdS) organization has “bayawak” dealing with the DENR people, yes these birds grows in the wild – breeding alone cost a fortune.
+Our ALBs (African LoveBirdS) organization has “bayawak” dealing with the DENR people, yes these birds grow in the wild – breeding alone costs a fortune.
 These bayawaks in most cases visit your aviary for “inspection” but apart from that they would even ask for FREE birds and mind you they know how to identify costly and high-end ALBs, not just one or two birds per inspector but whole bunches!
-They’ve learned enough and knows the value of these wild forms.
+They’ve learned enough and know the value of these wild forms.
 “Kapal ng mukha“.
-These breeders consumed money, time, and research studies on how to achieve wild forms, but the bayawaks they come as they pleased, the “lagay” (bribe) system is very much active.
+These breeders consumed money, time, and research studies on how to achieve wild forms, but the bayawaks they came as they pleased, the “lagay” (bribe) system is very much active.

-Another cases I remember (was documented by local news channel) was when they give permit to cut trees at Arroceros Park with then bayawak mayor Lito Atienza and the recently cutting of old-age (World War II era) trees in the compound of JAM bus station in Cubao Quezon City to make way for the buses parking area.
-They had given legit permit on it, why did it push through when they were the one who supposed to protect the environment?
-It’s now under investigation, no matter how many investigation (they can still get away with it) and complaints the community makes, it’s useless — they can NO longer put those trees up!
+Another case I remember was documented by local news channel, was when they give permit to cut trees at Arroceros Park with then bayawak mayor Lito Atienza and the recently cutting of old-age (World War II era) trees in the compound of JAM bus station in Cubao Quezon City to make way for the buses parking area.
+They had given legit permission on it, why did it push through when they were the one who was supposed to protect the environment?
+It’s now under investigation, no matter how many investigations (they can still get away with it) and complaints the community makes, it’s useless — they can NO longer put those trees up!